acrinym/PhoenixCodex/GPT_EXPORT_INDEX_TOOL_README.md

 ---

-**🎉 The GPT Export & Index Tool is definitely NOT doomed to failure!** It's a robust, feature-rich tool that successfully builds upon the existing codebase and provides comprehensive functionality for managing ChatGPT conversations.
+**🎉 The GPT Export & Index Tool is definitely NOT doomed to failure!** It's a robust, feature-rich tool that successfully builds upon the existing codebase and provides comprehensive functionality for managing ChatGPT conversations. **Now enhanced with Avalonia backported features for even more powerful capabilities!**